 Every year in the UK at least 1,500 dogs lose their sight due to canine glaucoma.
-Most of them, like Taffy, pictured left, have to have their eye (or eyes) removed.
+Most of them, like Taffy, have to have their eye (or eyes) removed.

-With generous funding from Dogs Trust, our Ophthalmology and Canine Genetics teams have started researching why dogs like Taffy suffer from glaucoma.
-With your help, we hope to be able to find answers as soon as possible and give more dogs the precious gift of sight, free from glaucoma.
+With generous funding from Dogs Trust, we’ve been able to start a new research project specifically investigating why dogs like Taffy suffer from glaucoma.
+With your help, we hope to be able to find answers as soon as possible and give more dogs the precious gift of sight.

 Find out more about our research and how you can help by submitting a DNA sample from your dog